CondorcetVote/Documentation-Book/III-#-Simple-Usage-(command-line).md

 ```

 #### From Files / With Stats
 You can print stats.
-And load candidates or votes from file.
+And load candidates or votes from a file.
 See [Condorcet Manual](https://github.com/julien-boudry/Condorcet/wiki) for more  details.

 ```shell
 condorcet election --stats --candidates /path/to/myCandidates.text --votes /path/to/myVotes.txt Kemeny-Young